 - Polymyalgia Rheumatica and Giant Cell Arteritis (National Institute of Arthritis and Musculoskeletal and Skin Diseases)

 - What Are Polymyalgia Rheumatica and Giant Cell Arteritis?
-(National Institute of Arthritis and Musculoskeletal and Skin Diseases) Available in Spanish
+(National Institute of Arthritis and Musculoskeletal and Skin Diseases) Also in Spanish

 - Vasculitis Syndromes of the Central and Peripheral Nervous Systems (National Institute of Neurological Disorders and Stroke)

 - What Is Giant Cell Arteritis?
-(American Academy of Ophthalmology) Available in Spanish
+(American Academy of Ophthalmology) Also in Spanish

 - What is Vasculitis?
 (National Heart, Lung, and Blood Institute)